UPDATE: Waldwick Fire Victim Dies As Storm Barrels Through North Jersey

 VIDEOS/PHOTOS: It barreled through North Jersey like a runaway freight train, downing trees, wires and transformers, igniting fires and even knocking scaffolding off the front of a building.

-It also took a life in a fire on Van Court in Waldwick, authorities confirmed.
+It also took a life of a woman on Van Court in Waldwick, authorities confirmed.

+Firefighters from Allendale, Franklin Lakes, Hawthorne, Ho-Ho-Kus, Mahwah, Midland Park and Upper Saddle River joined their Waldwick colleagues.
+The Bergen County Medical Examiner was summoned to make the pronouncement.

-One lightning bolt split a tree in front of Immaculate Heart Academy in Washington Township ( see video above ).
+In Washington Township , a lightning bolt split a tree in front of Immaculate Heart Academy ( see video above ).

 A tree fell onto a car on southbound Route 17 at the Ho-Ho-Kus/Allendale border, closing the right and middle lanes.